 K.H.
 Vincent Lau, MD serves as associate program director.
 He completed his residency and chief residency at Yale-New Haven Hospital, followed by neuromuscular medicine fellowship at Massachusetts General Hospital and Brigham and Women’s Hospital.
 His interests in medical education are in educational technology and learning analytics.
 He directs the quality improvement (QI) curriculum of the residency including mortality and morbidity conferences and resident QI projects.

 Stephanie L. Bissonnette, DO, MPH serves as associate program director.
 She completed her residency and chief residency at Ohio State University School of Medicine, followed by movement disorders fellowship at Boston University School of Medicine.
 Dr. Bissonnette is passionate about community service and has participated in Haiti relief missions.
 Her interests in medical education are in continuing medical education and physician wellbeing.
 She directs the didactics curriculum and coordinates wellness initiatives.

-Ljiljana Popovic has been the program coordinator since 2005.
+Ljiljana Popovic has been the program manager since 2005.
 She manages day-to-day and long range operations of the Neurology Residency as well as five fellowship programs in collaboration with the program directors and chief residents, coordinates resident and fellows’ recruitment and orientation, coordinates administrative activities related to the accreditation of the programs and insures compliance with licensing agency guidelines.
 Ljiljana is the recipient of the 2016 BMC GME Program Administrator Excellence Award and 2020 ACGME Debra L. Dooley GME Program Coordinator Excellence Award.